-In the event of an allegation against the Headteacher, the decision to suspend will be made by the LGB.
+In the event of an allegation against the Headteacher, the decision to suspend will be made by the Directors of School Improvement (DOSI).

 We have a procedure for managing the suspension of a contract for a community user in the event of an allegation arising in that context.